All Butter Pie Crust

 Instructions

-• To make the pie dough, in a large mixing bowl with a paddle attachment, mix together flour and salt.
-Alternatively, you can use a pastry cutter, instead of stand mixer.
+• In a large mixing bowl with a paddle attachment, mix together flour and salt.
+Alternatively, you can use a pastry cutter, instead of a stand mixer.

 • Add ice water one tablespoon at a time, until the dough forms into a ball.
 Depending on humidity, you might not need all the water, or you might need additional couple of tablespoons.
 That’s why you need to add it one tablespoon at a time until big clumps of dough sticks together.
 Too much water will make the dough too sticky and hard to work with.
 TIP: Don’t be alarmed if you see small pieces/swirls of butter in the dough, that’s exactly what you want to see!
 Those butter pieces will melt during baking and create the most tender and flaky crust.